ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 :::tip
 The following documents provide details on jetton architecture and core TON concepts, which differ from EVM-like and other blockchains.
-Understanding these concepts is crucial and will greatly aid in grasping TON’s functionality.
+Understanding these concepts is crucial and will greatly aid in grasping TON's functionality.
 :::

 This document covers the following topics in order: